Listening Script Vocabulary

 T: I see, so it is really important.

-T: Can you give us some example of what Green Logistics actually involves?
+T: Can you give us some examples of what Green Logistics actually involves?

 M: Sure.
 It might be more efficient packaging.
 So, that means less unnecessary plastic and cardboard to wrap the product.
 Companies might also think about the most efficient volume and weight of a product.

-T: So that more items can fit on a truck?
+T: So that more items can fit in a truck?

 M: Exactly.
-Also, route optimization is another important one.
-That means that lorries transporting goods take the shortest route and the one with least time waiting in traffic.
+Also, route optimisation is another important one.
+That means that lorries transporting goods take the shortest route and the one with the least time waiting in traffic.
 Lorries waste a lot of fuel while stuck in traffic jams.